skip to content

 Aims

-1. to introduce the geological processes of the Earth and other planets including those beyond our solar system.
+1. introduce the geological processes of the Earth and other planets including those beyond our solar system.
 The key processes are plate tectonics, climate change, magmatism, atmosphere/ocean processes, metamorphism and rock deformation, the evolution of the biosphere and erosion and sedimentation;

-2. to introduce key techniques in the study of the Earth, such as geophysical methods, petrographic study, geological maps and sections, sedimentological and palaeontological analysis, and compilation of regional geological history;
+2. introduce key techniques in the study of the Earth, such as geophysical methods, petrographic study, geological maps and sections, sedimentological and palaeontological analysis, and compilation of regional geological history;

-3. to provide practical experience, in the laboratory and in the field, of these techniques and of the main classes of geological materials: minerals, fossils, and sedimentary, igneous and metamorphic rocks;
+3. provide practical experience, in the laboratory and in the field, of these techniques and of the main classes of geological materials: minerals, fossils, and sedimentary, igneous and metamorphic rocks;

-4. to provide sufficient geological foundation to enable students to continue with more specialised courses in Part IB Earth Sciences A and B.
+4. provide sufficient geological foundation to enable students to continue with more specialised courses in Part IB Earth Sciences A and B.

 Learning outcomes